Apostolic nunciature

-An apostolic nunciature is a top-level diplomatic mission of the Holy See that is equivalent to an embassy.
-However, it neither issues visas nor has consulates.
+An apostolic nunciature (Nuntiatura Apostolica) is the highest-level diplomatic mission of the Holy See and functions in a manner similar to an embassy.
+Unlike embassies, however, apostolic nunciatures do not issue visas and do not maintain consulates.

-The head of the apostolic nunciature is called a nuncio, an ecclesiastical diplomatic title.
-A papal nuncio (officially known as an apostolic nuncio) is a permanent diplomatic representative (head of diplomatic mission) of the Holy See to a state or to one of two international intergovernmental organizations, the European Union or ASEAN, having the rank of an ambassador extraordinary and plenipotentiary, and the ecclesiastical rank of titular archbishop.
-Papal representatives to other intergovernmental organizations are known as "permanent observers" or "delegates".
+The head of an apostolic nunciature is the apostolic nuncio, commonly referred to as a papal nuncio.
+A nuncio is the Holy See’s permanent diplomatic representative to a state or to certain international intergovernmental organizations, notably the European Union and ASEAN.
+Nuncios hold the rank of ambassador extraordinary and plenipotentiary and, in ecclesiastical terms, are usually titular archbishops.
+Papal envoys to other international organizations who do not serve as heads of mission are typically designated as "permanent observers" or "delegates".